moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 the behaviour of a physical correction term.
 Model-card scope widened accordingly.
 With this, every locally testable hypothesis — including the card's own declared limitations — carries a verdict.

+## E7 addendum (2026-07-05) — scope table complete

+The last two unverified rows close: under flat ΛCDM (Ωm = 0.31) the frozen model keeps −10%/−17% (overall/web), and at 0.5 Mpc/h voxels −10%/−15% (one seed), with physical-unit errors nearly identical across all regimes — the signature of a geometric, growth-parametrized correction.
+Every scope row of the model card testable on this machine is now verified.
+The program has no remaining executable hypothesis of any kind.